lucidrains/enformer-tensorflow-sonnet-training-script/README.md

 ## Todo

-- [ ] fix script for differences in sequence length in basenji training data, which is ~130k vs ~190k bp as in paper
+- [x] fix script for differences in sequence length in basenji training data, which is ~130k vs ~190k bp as in paper - Training in progress

 ## Citations